- North Macedonia

 Marko could have settled for being toasted in the salons of Paris.
 Instead, he gave it all up and went back to his roots.
 He’s a passionate Macedonian who knew his homeland had the potential for amazing wines.
 But finding markets for the unfashionable region was tough, until he found Naked, and we found him.
 A panel of Archangels tasted the wine he sent in, and absolutely loved it.

 Marko told us his dream was to find a bigger audience to showcase his country’s wines.
-We explained how 250,000 Angels were waiting to drink them.
+We explained how over 300,000 Angels were waiting to drink them.
 It felt like a marriage made in heaven.
 So we shook on it.

 We asked Marko a few questions so you can get to know him better...